 If you are having your home designed and built from scratch (lucky you!) then you can plan where your windows go.
 Rooms with tall ceilings will look great with sash windows and bay windows will give the illusion of more space to smaller rooms.
 If the rooms have lower ceilings, then place the sill lower to the floor, so you can still get all that light streaming through.

-SRJ Windows are experts in hand-finished windows so you know you are getting the best value for money.
+SRJ windows are experts in hand-finished windows so you know you are getting the best value for money.
 From bay windows to bi-fold doors, we can help you out with the perfect addition to your home.
-Make an enquiry online, call 01383 851 951 today or simply drop in our showroom at Macintosh House, Innnova campus, Viking way, Rosyth, near Dunfermline, KY11 2UU.
+Make an enquiry online, call 01383 851 951 today or simply drop in our showroom at Macintosh House, Innova Campus, Viking Way, Rosyth, near Dunfermline, KY11 2UU.